 It’s amazing how much peace of mind you can get by simply having a bit of breathing space in your budget.
+A buffer budget so to speak.
 This is different to an Emergency Fund or special savings that you have.
 This is simply having a little extra left for “just in case”.

 It may sound crazy or even impossible to save money, have an emergency fund and yet still have some extra money that’s not allocated to anything specific.
 You certainly can’t just fix your finances overnight but there are some steps to take to improve things.

 The first important thing to note is that it’s almost impossible to create an extra buffer in your budget while you’re juggling creditors (you’re using debt to pay other debt).
-So if that’s your current situation then you should probably start by looking at some of my posts on getting rid of debt.
+So, if that’s your current situation then start by looking at some of my posts on getting rid of debt.

 If your debt is manageable though and you’re not in a situation of borrowing money from this person to pay that one and paying your overdraft only to transfer it out the next day, then you should read on.